Doctorate Program in Pure and Applied Logic

-The Ph.D.
-Program in Pure and Applied Logic is an interdisciplinary program designed to support students seeking a career in Mathematics, but interested in working in an area of logic supported by the Department of Philosophy.
-As part of the program, students earn an M.S. degree from the Department of Mathematical Sciences.
+The Doctorate Program in Pure and Applied Logic is an interdisciplinary program designed to support students seeking a career in Mathematics, but interested in working in an area of logic supported by the Department of Philosophy.
+This program is the Philosophy Department component of the CMU Pure and Applied Logic program.
+As part of the program, students earn a Master of Science from the Department of Mathematical Sciences.

 Research areas include: